Bronson Methodist Hospital Community Health Needs Assessment

 This data was analyzed to identify the top health needs of residents of Kalamazoo County:

-If you have any questions or comments about the Community Health Needs Assessments, please email CHNA@bronsonhg.org or contact Beth Washington, system director of community health, at (269) 341-8672 or firstname.lastname@example.org.
+If you have any questions or comments about the Community Health Needs Assessments, please email CHNA@bronsonhg.org or contact Beth Washington, vice president of community health, equity and inclusion at (269) 341-8672 or firstname.lastname@example.org.